 Prawn toast is a favourite of mine.
 The crunch of biting through the crisply fried bread base and savouring the juicy prawn topping, truly scrumptious.
 Usually eaten just out of the wok, steam escaping from the prawn topping, usually up my nose as I take that first bite.

 As much as I adore prawn toast, it really isn’t an everyday food, is it?.
-Being fried in oil, the bread does do it’s fair share of soaking a bit of that oil up, no matter how well you drain it.
+Being fried in oil, the bread does do its fair share of soaking a bit of that oil up, no matter how well you drain it.
 Healthy for you, this dish is not.

-On the weekend once in a while I will make this as a treat for the boys, and of course as a treat for myself.
+On the weekend once in a while, I will make this as a treat for the boys, and of course as a treat for myself.
 Simple finger food served with some sweet chilli sauce on the side.

 I never order them these days when we eat out at Chinese restaurants.
 I have often wondered if they are of those ‘Anglo’ dishes that are just there for those of us from non Chinese backgrounds.
 They were a staple item I would always want to order as a child, but these days I always tend to order items a lot more interesting and unusual.
 I most certainly would never order it as a home delivery item for a lazy non cooking night in.
 Sadly yes, I have done that once.
 I was trying to appease some major prawn toast cravings.
-What I received, which is of course is to be expected, was a limp triangle of soggy, cold, oily toast with a thin layer of prawn paste on top.
+What I received, which is, of course, is to be expected, was a limp triangle of soggy, cold, oily toast with a thin layer of prawn paste on top.
 Guess what, haven’t done that again.
-I learnt to live with any cravings I may have, and satisfy them at a later date.
+I learned to live with any cravings I may have and satisfy them at a later date.